tsdaemon/moodle-circleci-assignment/README.md

 ## Installation

-First you need to add this plugin to your Moodle installation.
-Clone this repository to `/mod/assign/submission/` folder:
+1. Clone this repository to `/mod/assign/submission/` folder:

 ```
 git clone https://github.com/tsdaemon/moodle-circleci-assignment {your_moodle_folder}/mod/assign/submission/circleci
 ```

-Next run Moodle as administrator.
-It will propose you to install added plugins.
-Install it and configure AWS parameters: key, secret, region, and bucket.
+2. Visit Moodle web-application as administrator, it will propose you to install added plugins.
+3. Configure AWS parameters: key, secret, region, and bucket.

 ## Prepare your repository